BAM-PFA/guerrillatv/_collections/_essays/2021-01-17_deirdre-boyle-eternal-return.md

   </div>
   <div class="col-md-8 text-right">
     <h2>Deirdre Boyle</h2>
-    <p>Steve Seid is the former video curator at BAMPFA and has written extensively on video art, guerrilla video, and activist art practice.
-He coordinated the donation of TVTV's video and paper archives to BAMPFA and is the author of a forthcoming definitive history of Ant Farm's iconic conceptual art piece <a href="https://www.moma.org/collection/works/107284"><i>Media Burn</i></a>, in addition to co-author with Constance Lewallen of a retrospective exhibition catalogue (<i>Ant Farm: 1968-1978</i>, 2004) of Ant Farm's work.</p>
+    <p>Deirdre Boyle is the author of <i>Subject to Change: Guerrilla Television Revisited</i> (1997), a definitive history of the artistic and political scene that fostered groups like TVTV and the Videofreex She is a professor of media studies at the <a href="https://www.newschool.edu/media-studies/faculty/deirdre-boyle/">New School</a> in New York City and writes frequently for scholarly film and media journals including <i>Film Quarterly</i> and <i>Afterimage</i>.</p>
   </div>
 </div>